ZhangGaoxing/sunxi-gpio-driver/README.md

 ```

 ## Run the sample with Docker
-Before build docker image, you need to modify SDK, runtime and apt sources(in China) to adapt to the corresponding Linux platform.

 ```
 docker build -t sunxi-sample -f Dockerfile . docker run --rm -it --device /dev/mem sunxi-sample